Best App to Learn Italian: Top 25 Language Apps in 2023

 The audio course doesn’t simply play a word for you to memorize; it asks you to produce phrases or respond to native speakers.
 This prevents you from becoming a passive listener and pushes you to practice speaking.

-Top-tier language apps emphasize speaking practice, even when learning solo, which is often an underappreciated aspect of language acquisition.
 The goal is to learn to converse in Italian, not just memorize grammar rules and vocabulary.
 With Pimsleur, you can naturally absorb grammar and vocabulary while actively participating in the lessons.

 Due to its gradual pace, Pimsleur is the perfect app for absolute beginners who require ample repetition and aren’t seeking fast-paced or thrilling content.
 You’ll stay engaged with the material as the presenter frequently prompts you to respond, keeping you alert and involved.